nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_allergyintolerance.md

 Set to `allergy` for reactions which are allergenic in nature (immunological), a value of `intolerance` **MAY** be used to indicate adverse reactions (not immunologic in nature).
 Where the type is unknown the type element may be omitted.

-Some systems allow explicit identification of adverse reactions and intolerances and the type **MUST** be used to make this distinction where it exists.

 ### category ###

 <table class='resource-attributes'>